coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    interpreted from left to right, so in case of an overlap, the flags on the right have higher priority, meaning that `A,-A` is equivalent to `-A`.

-.. opt:: Search Output Name Only
+.. flag:: Search Output Name Only

    This option restricts the output of search commands to identifier names;
    turning it on causes invocations of :cmd:`Search`, :cmd:`SearchHead`,